 Mysticism is dangerous.
 But first, you ask, what is mysticism?
 There are lots of definitions.
-My personal favorite, by the 20-Century British writer on the subject Evelyn Underhill, is “mysticism is first-person religion.”
+My personal favorite, by the 20th century British writer on the subject, Evelyn Underhill, is “mysticism is first-person religion.”
 To paraphrase the rationalist Thomas Paine, Revelation is only for the person who received it.
 For everyone else it is mere hearsay.
 Yet at least the three Abrahamic religions are based on revelations to others.
-We “believers” are simply taking their experiences on faith.
+We "believers" are simply taking their experiences on faith.
 Our religions are thus third-person affairs.
-Think of the Black hymn “Where you there when they crucified our Lord?”
+Think of the Black hymn, “Were you there when they crucified our Lord?”
 Nope.
 And neither were you.
-“Where you there when they laid Him in the ground (cave)?”
+“Were you there when they laid Him in the ground (cave)?”
 Ditto.
-Or how about “Where you there when He rose up to the Sky?”
+Or how about “Were you there when He rose up to the Sky?”
 I rest my case.
 None of us was there.
 It’s all hearsay—hearsay which some of us choose to believe.

 So let’s talk a bit about mysticism and why it’s dangerous.
 Saul of Tarsus, a self-admitted Pharisee of the Pharisees, had been deputized by the Chief Priest in Jerusalem to arrest Christians in Damascus.
 On the way there, he heard the voice of the dead Jesus asking why he, Saul, was persecuting him, Jesus.
 The latter went on to say that Saul was on the wrong side of history and implied that he should get with the program.
 To underscore the point, Saul was struck blind for three days.
 As a result, Saul became St. Paul, the major founder of Christianity.
 Now that’s first-person religion.